TIBCOSoftware/snappydata/README.md

   def validate(sc: SnappyContext, config: Config): SparkJobValidation }
 ```
-The implementation of the _runJob_ function from SnappySQLJob uses SnappyContext to interact with the SnappyData store to process and store tables.
-The implementation of runJob from SnappyStreamingJob uses SnappyStreamingContext to create streams and manage the streaming context.
-The jobs are submitted to lead node of SnappyData over REST API using a _spark-submit_ like utility.
+The implementation of the _runJob_ function from SnappySQLJob uses a SnappyContext to interact with the SnappyData store to process and store tables.
+The implementation of runJob from SnappyStreamingJob uses a SnappyStreamingContext to create streams and manage the streaming context.
+The jobs are submitted to the lead node of SnappyData over REST API using a _spark-submit_ like utility.
 See more details about jobs here:

 [SnappyData Jobs](./docs/jobs.md)

-#### Column and Row tables
+#### Column and Row tables (conceptual)

-[Column tables](columnTables) organize and manage data in memory in compressed columnar form such that modern day CPUs can traverse and run computations like a sum or an average really fast (as the values are available in contiguous memory).
-Column tables follow the Spark DataSource access model.
+Column tables organize and manage data in memory in compressed columnar form such that modern day CPUs can traverse and run computations like a sum or an average really fast (as the values are available in contiguous memory).
+Column table follows the Spark DataSource access model.

 ```scala
 // creating a column table in Snappy job snappyContext.createTable("AIRLINE", "column", schema, Map("buckets" -> "5"))
 ```
-[Row tables](rowTables), unlike column tables are laid out one row at a time in contiguous memory.
-Rows are typically accessed using keys and the row's location is determined by a hash function and hence very fast for point lookups or updates.
+Row tables, unlike column tables, are laid out one row at a time in contiguous memory.
+Rows are typically accessed using keys.
+A row's location is determined by a hash function and hence very fast for point lookups or updates.
-_create table_ DDL allows tables to be partitioned on primary keys, custom partitioned, replicated, carry indexes in memory, persist to disk , overflow to disk, be replicated for HA, etc.  Read our preliminary [docs](docs) for the details.
+_create table_ DDL for Row and Column tables allows tables to be partitioned on primary keys, custom partitioned, replicated, carry indexes in memory, persist to disk , overflow to disk, be replicated for HA, etc.
 ```scala
 // creating a row table in Snappy job val airlineCodeDF = snappyContext.createTable("AIRLINEREF", "row", schema, Map())
 ```

+Read our preliminary [row & column table docs](./docs/rowAndColumnTables.md) for the details

 #### Step 2 - Create column table, row table and load data

-> To run the scripts with the full airline data set, set the following config parameter to point at the data set that you had downloaded in Step 1.
+> If you downloaded the full airline data set in [Step 1](#step-1---start-the-snappydata-cluster), set the following config parameter to point at the data set.
->> export APP_PROPS="airline_file=full_dataset_folder"
+> `export APP_PROPS="airline_file=full_dataset_folder"`

-Submit CreateAndLoadAirlineDataJob over REST API to create row and column tables.
+Submit `CreateAndLoadAirlineDataJob` over the REST API to create row and column tables.
 See more details about jobs and job submission here:

 [SnappyData jobs & job submission](./docs/jobs.md).